|

 23. "This is much bigger than

-the Theite treaty," a reported said, "and look at the large delegation
+the Theite treaty," a reporter said, "and look at the large delegation

-to the Presidency," another reported injected, "but one might think he
+to the Presidency," another reporter injected, "but one might think he

-was being crowned Emporer of the Universe by this turn out!"
-The
+was being crowned Emporer of the Universe."
+"Judging by the turn

 cameras zoomed in on the President at the podium.
 "The President